-The node board in an IP113 blade is configured with two four-core, six-core or eight-core Intel processors - a maximum of 16 processor cores per compute blade.
+The node board in an IP113 blade is configured with two multi-core Intel processors - a maximum of 16 processor cores per compute blade were supported at the time this document was published.
 A maximum of 16 DDR3 memory DIMMs are supported per compute blade.

 The two processors on the IP113 maintain an interactive communication link using the Intel QuickPath Interconnect (QPI) technology.
 This high-speed interconnect technology provides data transfers between the on-board processors.
-See the section "QuickPath Interconnect Features" on page 31 for an overview of the link functionality and bandwidth capability.
+See the section "QuickPath Interconnect Features" on page 34 for an overview of the link functionality and bandwidth capability.
 Note that the IP113 blade can optionally support one or two native "on-board" hard disk or SSD drive options for local swap/scratch usage.